amalsgit/Supertest-Jest-TypeScript/README.md

 # API-Test-Jest-TypeScript

 A sample repo showcasing functional api test automation with Axios, Jest and TypeScript.

-The tests are run against few dummy API's exposed at https://jsonplaceholder.typicode.com/
+The tests are run against few dummy API's exposed at https://jsonplaceholder.typicode.com/.
+Because of this not all data assertions are done for the tests.

 ## Prerequisites